ciaranmcnulty/ciaranmcnulty.com/2022-05-23-how-i-design-training-part-1.md

 I've contributed and delivered their BDD courses in-person and online, and their very interactive courses helped me step back from some of the heavily-presentational style I'd been using for my own courses.

-In particular co-delivering training with [Matt Wynne](https://twitter.com/mattwynne), and using the excellent trainer notes from [Seb Rose](https://twitter.com/sebrose) have really fed back into my style (also I should plug [Training from the Back of the Room]()).
+In particular co-delivering training with [Matt Wynne](https://twitter.com/mattwynne), and using the excellent trainer notes from [Seb Rose](https://twitter.com/sebrose) have really fed back into my style.

 # What sort of training formats am I talking about?